Chicken run made of metal with woodchip floor.

 1. Lock the Coop at Night

 Locking the coop at night is the simplest and most effective way to protect your chickens from predators.
 Even the best security measures are useless if the door isn’t closed.
 Make it a habit to lock the coop every evening to ensure your flock is safe when they’re most vulnerable.
-I converted an old shed into a coop which is nice and secure and provides good protection from the weather.

 Coop Door Shut at Night